bhoga01ai/langgraph-agents/README.md

 -   **Pre-built Agents**: Leverages `create_react_agent` for rapid development of tool-using agents.
 -   **Visualization**: Generates and saves visual representations of the workflows as PNG images and Mermaid diagram files.
 -   **Vector Store Integration**: Shows how to connect to a Pinecone vector store and retrieve data.
+-   **Utility Functions**: The `util.py` file provides helper functions for creating and managing the Pinecone index, including text splitting, embedding generation, and Pinecone index management.

 ## Installation